cambridge-ceu/cambridge-ceu.github.io/docs/_posts/2021-02-14-welcome-to-jekyll.md

 ## NOTES

-The page is according to an earlier post and built with
+The page is built with

 ```
 bundle exec jekyll build